golioth/ble-private-access/FAQ.md

 ## How can I perform an OTA firmware update on BLE devices over `pouch`?

-For earliest enrollees in the private access program, only device-to-cloud capabilities are enabled The program will be expanded with support for cloud-to-device communication, and all services will be supported for public access.
+Currently, all device-to-cloud communication, and only cloud-to-device settings updates, are supported in the private access program.
+The program will be expanded with support for OTA updates, and all services will be supported for public access.

 Read more about Golioth’s device management services [here](https://docs.golioth.io/device-management).